 Phi Beta Chi Texas A&M Sorority

 Over the holidays, the Phi Beta Chi Sorority Sister – Zeta Chapter visited Bethesda homes in Cypress, TX.
 They brought supplies for crafting and led devotions with people supported by Bethesda.
-The Zeta Chapter sisters have been faithful volunteers for the last several years and work together with Bethesda Ministry Consultant Katie Thomas, DCE to plan activities for their visits.
+The Zeta Chapter sisters have been faithful volunteers for the last several years and partner with Bethesda Ministry Consultant Katie Thomas, DCE to plan activities for their visits.
 Bethesda is the designated philanthropy for Phi Beta Chi.
-If you would like to work with a local Ministry Consultant in your area, email ReligiousLife@BethesdaLC.org.
+If you would like to volunteer with a local Ministry Consultant in your area, email ReligiousLife@BethesdaLC.org.

 Signing up is easy.
 Submit your volunteer application today and start making a difference in the lives of others.